briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > L185 Just a point of clarification - mutation can result in "no adaptation" right?
 Is there a reasons for the {0}U{1,2,3…} notation rather than the simpler {0,1,2,3,…} - the union operator doesn't seem to serve any purpose here?

 We have removed the union operation in favor of the simplified set $\{0, 1, \ldots, A\}$.
+The original intent was to highlight that mutation could result in a $0$ allele, which would be a loss of function.

 > L192 why use boundaries rather than toroid?

 While we realize that using a bounded lattice may introduce effects at the edges, we chose to not use a torus primarily to maintain consistency with the Hammarlund et al. paper.
-For that work, we did not find significant differences between a bounded lattice and one with periodic boundaries during exploratory simulations.
+When exploring the model parameters for that work, we did not find significant differences between a bounded lattice and one with periodic boundaries for the population sizes used in both projects.
 Our primary motivations for having boundaries were to simplify both the description and visualization of space (and distances), particularly for those not accustomed to thinking about toroidal surfaces.

 > L202 Is this right? - if each individual remains with probability d  then with d=0.1 as per Table 1, then the population is reduced to < Smin (800) even when at its maximum size (0.1*Smax = 200) - why parameterise in this case, rather than just choosing Smin individuals at random?